shivam-bhushan/shivam-bhushan/README.md

 - 👋 Hi, I’m Shivam Bhushan
 - 👀 I’m interested in Full Stack Development and iOS development
-- 🌱 I’m currently learning Swift and JS
+- 🌱 I’m currently learning Swift, Bootstrap and JS
 - 💞️ I’m looking to collaborate on web based projects
 - 📫 How to reach me - shivamfreelance13@gmail.com